KamilleModules/Ekom/doc/ekom-js-api.md

 // cart
 - cart.removeItem: (product_id ), remove an item from the cart
+                    The following events are triggered:
+                        - cart.updated

-- cart.addItem: (product_id, qty), add an item to the cart
+- cart.addItem: (product_id, qty), add an item to the cart The following events are triggered:
+                        - cart.itemAdded
+                        - cart.updated

 - cart.updateItemQuantity: (product_id, newQty), update the quantity of an item.
                             If the item is not in the cart, it will be added.
+                    The following events are triggered:
+                        - cart.updated

+- cart.addCoupon: (code, onMessage), adds a coupon to the user's cart.

+                    A message is available, either a success message or an error message (if the coupon for some reasons couldn't be added).
+                    In case of success, the message is a string;
+                    in case of errors, the message is an array (since there could be multiple error messages).

+                    To access this message and actually do something useful with it, use the onMessage callback, which has the following signature:

+                            onMessage ( msg, type )

+                                with:
+                                    - msg (string if success, and array if error)
+                                    - type (string: error or success)

+                    If adding the coupon is a success, then the cart.updated event is triggered, otherwise no event is striggered.

+                    The following events are triggered:
+                        - cart.updated  (only in case of success)

 // utils
 - debounce: https://davidwalsh.name/javascript-debounce-function

 Here are the ekomJsApi private methods: